hershk17/eventure-web-app/Product Backlog.md

 * As an app user, I can join events by adding it to cart (events can be free/paid).
 * As an app user, I want to be notified when an event’s detail(s) is changed or it’s deleted.
 * As an app user, I want to post an event by choosing a location and filling out an information form relating to that event.
-* As an event manager, I can view my posted events’ ratings.
+* As an app user, I can view my posted events’ ratings.
-* As an event manager, I can change the details of or delete the event 7 days before it’s occurrence
+* As an app user, I can change the details of or delete the event 7 days before it’s occurrence
 * As an app moderator, I want to be in charge of an area I’m familiar with so that it would be easier to monitor events
 * As an app moderator, I want to have a list of awaiting events so that it’s easier to go through and approve
 * As an app moderator, I want to know each event’s basic information (name, email, location, event holder, etc) so that I can approve that event